2016–2019 United Kingdom railway strikes: Other operators

 Industrial action has been threatened by the RMT amongst staff of various other operators.
 In December 2016, cleaners working for employment agency Servest UK, outsourced by Great Western Railway, voted 98% in favour of strike action over concerns about inequality in pay and working conditions compared to cleaners employed directly by GWR.
 These concerns were raised following a difficult period transferring the outsourcing contract from Mitie to Servest UK earlier in 2016, resulting in the creation of what the RMT called a "two-tier workforce".
 Two 24-hour cleaners' strikes took place from 06:00 on 16 December and 23 December.
 A further 48-hour strike was held between 06:00 on 19 January and 06:00 on 21 January 2017, before further industrial action was suspended by the RMT as negotiations improved.
 In July 2017, a new pay deal was accepted at a ballot of RMT members, formally ending the dispute.

 A similar situation arose at Southeastern, whose cleaners' jobs are outsourced to Wettons.
 In September 2017, the RMT announced that Southeastern cleaners employed by Wettons would be balloted for potential industrial action over pay and working conditions.
 The ballot passed in favour of industrial action.
 The first strike by Wettons cleaners at Southeastern took place for 24 hours from 20:30 on 19 October.
-There has been no further industrial action since the mid-October strike, although negotiations remain ongoing between the RMT, Southeastern and Wettons.